leeandher/SM-App/notes/4 - Advanced Functions.md

 ## Cloud Triggers

-When making any changes to datasets in the database, Firebase allows you to lazily operate seperate functions, which really just wait for the chance to run.
+When making any changes to data-sets in the database, Firebase allows you to lazily operate separate functions, which really just wait for the chance to run.
 These apply on any of your initialized collections, and allow you to setup code to write `onUpdate`, `onCreate` or even `onDelete`.

 These guys can be useful for creating side effects, or other things like notifications after certain actions have been taken by the users.